oneapi-src/level-zero-spec/scripts/core/PROG.md

 - A command list can be copied to create another command list.
 The application may use this to copy a command list for use on a different device.

-${"###"} Encoding
+${"###"} Appending
 - There is no implicit binding of command lists to Host threads.
 Therefore, an application may share a command list handle across multiple Host threads.
 However, the application is responsible for ensuring that multiple Host threads do not access the same command list simultaneously.
-- By default, commands are executed in the same order in which they are submitted.
+- By default, commands are executed in the same order in which they are appended.
   However, an application may allow the driver to optimize the ordering by using
   ::${X}_COMMAND_LIST_FLAG_RELAXED_ORDERING.
 Reordering is guarenteed to be only occur between barriers and synchronization primitives.